-Brant Hansen: Yeah, I've had to work through forgiving my dad instead of living in response to that the rest of my life, because I could say, "Well, it's righteous anger.
-He was so wrong."
-Like, yeah, he was wrong, but I don't wanna be defined by that the rest of my life.
+Brant Hansen: I’ve had to work through forgiving my dad instead of living in response to that the rest of my life, because I could say, “Well, it’s righteous anger.
+He was so wrong.”
+Like, yeah, he was wrong, but I don’t wanna be defined by that the rest of my life.
 And God has forgiven me.
-I've got to let go of that anger in order to be healthy.
+I’ve got to let go of that anger in order to be healthy.

 End of Excerpt